Ecological-Complexity-Lab/CRISPR_networks/README.md

 # UNDER DEVELOPMENT!!

-This repository accompanies the paper Pilosof S, Alcala-Corona SA, Wang T, Kim T, Maslov S. The network structure and eco-evolutionary dynamics of CRISPR-induced immune diversification. bioRxiv.
+This repository accompanies the paper Pilosof S, Alcalá-Corona SA, Wang T, Kim T, Maslov S. The network structure and eco-evolutionary dynamics of CRISPR-induced immune diversification. bioRxiv.
 2020.
 Available: <https://www.biorxiv.org/content/10.1101/850800v1.abstract>.
 It contains the code and data for the simulation and empirical analysis included in the paper.

 # Simulated data